roman-marchuk/CS193HW4/README.md

 Once you are satisfied that you have a functioning calculator that uses case-switch statements, add and commit your changes.
 Make sure you push your changes to GitHub as well!
 (Remember, since we created a new branch, you will need to run `git push --set-upstream origin useCaseSwitch` to set the upstream branch)

 ## Step 4: Your Coworker Makes a Scene!
 In this part, you'll be playing the part of a pesky coworker who decided to ruin the calculator code with lies!
-Go to your homework 5 respository on github *browser*.
+Go to your homework 5 respository on the **browser version github**.
 Click on test.java and then on the pencil icon to edit the file in the browser.
 Replace the basicCalculator function with the following code:

 ```
 public static double basicCalculator(Operation operation, int num1, int num2){